someguyonaseat/a-aqarium-game/README.md

-Just put this code in a website that supports HTML
+Just put this code in a website that supports HTML Its very simple